evanshortiss/evanshortiss.github.io/_posts/2018-02-15-ts-on-openshift.markdown

 ![Webhook Trigger Result](/res/img/posts/2018-01-24-ts-on-openshift/webhook-post-push.png)

-When you click the build number you can view the build infromation.
+When you click the build number you can view the build information.
 You can see that the screen shot below states that my build was triggered by a webhook.
 It also shows the commit message and hash.